meteor-useraccounts/meteor/packages/accounts-base/Stories.md

 should allow the user to continue whatever action was in process.

 * require the user to follow a link and the user might do that in a different client than the one where he initiated the sign-in process.
-After following the link, the user should be able to continue whatever action was in process from either the new client or the initiating client.
-Under some circumstances (e.g. user never follows a link), a login service might never report the outcome of the authentication.
+After following the link, the user should be able to continue whatever action was in process from either the new client.
+Under some circumstances (e.g. user never follows a link), a identity service might never report the outcome of the authentication.
 However, when the authentication outcome is reported, it can be reported to have either succeeded or failed.

 ### Login to Account

-This action isn't directly initiated by the user, but is initiated by other actions that the user can initiate and it may involve user interaction.
+This action can only be called if the user has an identity that is associated with an existing account.

 If the user is not a Guest with Data, he is logged in to the account and his state is changed to Signed Up.